MP for Alyn and Deeside

 Treasurer of HM Household (Deputy Chief Whip, House of Commons)

 Sir Mark Tami is a Labour (Co-op) MP for Alyn and Deeside, first elected in 2001.
-He currently serves as Treasurer of HM Household (Deputy Chief Whip) in the House of Commons and sits on several committees, including the Committee of Selection, the Restoration and Renewal Programme Board, and the Speaker’s Conference, reflecting a long parliamentary career with roles in both government and opposition.
+He currently serves as Treasurer of the HM Household (Deputy Chief Whip) in the House of Commons and sits on the Speaker's Conference and the Committee of Selection.
+He has had a long parliamentary career with roles in both opposition and government, including assignments on the Finance and Administration Committees.

-Declared financial interests include two entries: family members employed and family members engaged in third-party lobbying.
+Two declared financial interests: family members employed and family members engaged in third-party lobbying.

 Generated 21 February 2026